HafizMBilal009/datumbrain.github.io/_posts/2020-02-09-intro-to-react.md

 ## Pre-requisites

-Basic knowledge of :

 - HTML
-- Javascript
+- JavaScript

 ## Why React?

 React was introduced by Facebook in 2013.
-Due to its readable syntax & code reusability, It has become one of the most popular & most used libraries for front-end development.
+Due to its readable syntax & code re-usability, it has become one of the most popular & most used libraries for front-end development.
 React has a very strong community on the internet world so most issues during development are solved quickly.
-React is easy to learn as its JSX (Javascript XML) syntax is very close to HTML and enhances the confidence of a novice developer.
+React is easy to learn as its JSX (JavaScript XML) syntax is very close to HTML and enhances the confidence of a novice developer.

 ## Basic Concepts of React

-We will discuss some basic fundamental concepts of React :
+We will discuss some basic fundamental concepts of React:

 ### 1. Components

 Components are building blocks of a React app.
 A component has one or more than one element of HTML to re-use it wherever needed.
 With the use of components, we get rid of writing redundant code.
-There are two types of components i.e Class Components and Functional Components
+There are two types of components:

+- Class Components
+- Functional Components

 ### 2. JSX

 JSX is a way to write React code.
-As from it's name we can understand it's a mixture of Javascript and XML as a result of a syntax which is easy to understand.
+As from its name we can understand it's a mixture of JavaScript and XML as a result of a syntax which is easy to understand
-For example :
+For example:

 ```jsx
 const element = <h1>Welcome to React World!</h1>;